Skip to main content

 Instructions

-Read a file with automatic resolution optimization.
+Read a file at an automatic or caller-chosen resolution.

 • Blocks matching the query → FULL (complete source)